exercism/gleam/exercises/concept/magician-in-training/.docs/instructions.md

 To make things a bit easier she only uses the cards 1 to 10.

+The stack of cards is represented by a `queue`, with the bottom of the stack at the front of the queue, and the top of the stack at the back.

 ## 1. Insert a card at the of top the stack

 Implement the function `insert_top` that returns a copy of the stack with the new card provided added to the top of the stack.